theodi/synthetic-data-tutorial/README.md

 - [DataSynthesizer: Privacy-Preserving Synthetic Datasets](https://faculty.washington.edu/billhowe/publications/pdfs/ping17datasynthesizer.pdf) Haoyue Ping, Julia Stoyanovich, and Bill Howe.
 2017
 - [ONS methodology working paper series number 16 - Synthetic data pilot](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot) - Office of National Statistics, 2019.
 - [Wrap-up blog post](http://theodi.org) (not yet published) from our anonymisation project which talks about what we learned and other outputs we created.
 - We referred to the [UK Anonymisation Network's Decision Making Framework](https://ukanon.net/ukan-resources/ukan-decision-making-framework/) a lot during our work.
-There's a lot in it but it's excellent as a deep-dive resource on anonymisation.
+It's pretty involved but it's excellent as a deep-dive resource on anonymisation.